razakmat/OOP-SemestralWorkTeam/Semestralka.package/User.class/README.md

 - normal (default) - regular database user, can view and comment movies
 - admin - admin can add and edit entries and users

-Users nick can be accesed and changed, as well as password.

-Roles cannot be changed.
-Role is returned as string when sending message role to AdminUser or NormalUser instances.
+User's role can be changed by an AdminUser using ManageUsers feature.

 How to add a new user:
 | admin normal |